 Now we’ve established that Almero Student Mansions really are the best of the best when it comes to student accommodation in Manchester, why should you be studying in this part of the country?
 The chances are that you are doing some research on the city’s universities and the social scene, so we have duly done the hard work for you and profiled one of the most famous student destinations in the country.

-Manchester boast two great Universities, The University of Manchester and Manchester Metropolitan University.
+Manchester boasts two great Universities, The University of Manchester and Manchester Metropolitan University.
 The former is in the top twenty in the whole of the UK and the latter is building a stellar reputation and has soared up the university rankings over the years.
-Both have their merits, read on to find out why:
+Both have their merits.

 The University of Manchester